lars-sh/json-dom/README.md

 Working with your custom JSON DOM value implementation works similar to the above implementations.

 ## Quick and Dirty
-The following code snippets might help to either get started with JSON DOM.
+The following code snippets might help to either get started with JSON DOM or debugging DOM structures.

 ### Parse JSON with Jackson